SBF’s Side of the Story

 [W]e had testimony from Dr. Pimbley, who did an analysis of the data, and he concluded that 80 percent of the assets on FTX were margined assets used in futures trading.
 80 percent are in this margin trading where customers are always borrowing other customers' assets.

 Evidence from prosecutors failed to show that Alameda borrowed more via this margin lending route than was available for borrowing: “So if a customer didn't enable spot margin trading, their money couldn't be borrowed. . . .
 Professor Easton told you there was not enough money in the spot margin program to explain all Alameda's borrowing.
-What this shows is that from June to November 2022, Alameda had taken between 8 and 12 billion [in total, including the $8 billion via the fiat bank account route], when there was at most 4 billion in the margin lending program” (prosecution summation).
-(Incidentally, regarding one of Easton’s exhibits, SBF commented during his testimony, “Not saying I necessarily agree with this exhibit.”)
-SBF testified that he had always been “aware of roughly the amount . . . that it was borrowing” via its FTX credit line, which was “millions in 2019 . . . and then by 2022, my understanding was that it was around $2 billion on average of borrowing through the info@ account”, clarifying that Alameda’s balance on FTX was still “Overall positive, but negative in some assets.”
+What this shows is that from June to November 2022, Alameda had taken between 8 and 12 billion [in total, including the $8 billion via the fiat bank account route], when there was at most 4 billion in the margin lending program” (trial transcript).
+(Incidentally, SBF said of one of Easton’s exhibits, “Not saying I necessarily agree with this exhibit” (trial transcript).)
+Prosecutors also pointed out that one of Alameda’s trading accounts was “Negative $2.7 billion” (trial transcript), but Wang confirmed on cross-examination that when the fiat liability from the second route (see next section) was removed, Alameda’s net balance on FTX was positive: “The numbers on the spreadsheet reflect about 11 billion liability for fiat and almost a total of 11 billion liability on the exchange, right?
+A. Yes” (trial transcript).

 One widely reported accusation is that in June 2022, SBF ordered Alameda to take more from FTX customers in order to repay its lenders.
 However:

-• “Ellison sounded slightly less certain [in November 2022] in a recording likely to be used as evidence at trial.
+“Ellison sounded slightly less certain [in November 2022] in a recording likely to be used as evidence at trial.
 When a colleague asked her during a staff meeting who had authorized Alameda’s borrowing, she said, ‘Um . . .
 Sam, I guess’” (New Yorker).

-• Ellison did not in fact take more FTX customer money to repay lenders.
+Ellison did not in fact take more FTX customer money to repay lenders.
 “Caroline testified to you that what happened was, Alameda ‘would have to take the money from our line of credit to pay the lenders.’
 And that's at transcript page 763.
 And I asked her, Well, if that's true, if the lenders were being repaid off the line of credit, wouldn't the amount of the line of credit go up?
 She said, Yes, it would.
 And I said, How much did it go up by?
 Oh, 5 to 10 billion.
 But when you look at the actual data that was pulled by Dr. Pimbley——and that's Defendant's Exhibit 617——you see that in fact the line of credit did not go up during the period when the loans were being repaid.
-In fact, it went down for much of the period” (defense summation).
+In fact, it went down for much of the period” (trial transcript).
 "Q. What do you see with the in-use line of credit for Alameda happening, according to the graph there?
-A. Well, it starts close to 3 billion in June [2022], but then it drops very precipitously about mid June" (Joseph Pimbley testimony).
+A. Well, it starts close to 3 billion in June [2022], but then it drops very precipitously about mid June" (trial transcript).

 Q. And are you aware of any other customer on FTX who had the ability to spend FTX customer fiat deposits out of bank accounts? . . .